openebs/openebs/ROADMAP.md

 - Backlogs
   - Enhance the discovery probes to support partitions, lvms and so forth
   - Scan for device media errors, reporting and alerting by enhancing the ndm-exporter
   - Support Bulk BDC requests to claim multiple block devices that satisfy affinity or anti-affinity rules of applications.
-Example: two block devices from same node or two block devices from different nodes.
+Example: two block devices from the same node or two block devices from different nodes.
   - Support for device configuration tasks like partitioning, mounting or unmounting devices by adding new services via NDM gRPC API layer.

 ### Dynamic Local PVs